Google Reviews logo with five gold stars under the multicolored Google wordmark

 Individuals whom invested in a franchise business

-Smiling gray-haired man in a gray shirt against a blue background
+Smiling gray-bearded man in a gray shirt against a blue background

 Jim Durkin